wncc/Web-Development-LS-24/README.md

 # Web-Development-LS-24

 ### Web and Coding Club welcomes you to Intro to Web Development Course where we aim to learn React- Django Framework in upcoming 4 weeks.
-Follow weekly folders created.
-Let's gert started with [Week 1](https://github.com/wncc/Web-Development-LS-24/tree/main/Week%201).
-Week2 coming soon...
+We hope you completed week 1 smoothly.
+Here are the [Week 2 resources](https://github.com/wncc/Web-Development-LS-24/tree/main/Week2) where we shall deep dive into CSS Frameworks and React.
+Week 3 coming soon...
 ## For any further querries, feel free to reach out our course Moderators-

 * Pratyaksh: 9662201929